An Image-based Typology for Visualization: Discussion of Expert Research Group Findings

 \subsection{\tochange{Choosing the level of abstraction for categories}}

 One of our biggest challenges was to find a categorization we could apply without requiring the details of the data each image represents or what construction rules were used.

-\subsubsection{\textbf{Bertin's marks and channels as inspiration}}
+\subsubsection{\textbf{Bertin's Marks and Channels as Inspiration}}

 One of our first attempts was to use Bertin's semiology of graphics \cite{bertin1983semiology} and, particularly, his marks and visual variables for describing visual designs.
 This approach resulted in numerous (low-level) codes per image that did not enable us to derive meaningful categories.
-A bar chart, for example, could be coded as line marks with a length encoding for quantity and a position encoding for category.
-Instead, we needed higher-level categories that could apply to \emph{entire} visual designs.
-Still, Bertin's definition of visual variables and marks inspired the identification of several of our categories: Point-based encodings primarily reference a position, bar-encodings a length, and area-based encodings a two-dimensional size.
-By not being tied to Bertin, however, we had the freedom to include surface and volume encodings, text, and continuous patterns. \tochange{Also, our \visbar are more general as its visual marks vary primarily by length---even if orthogonal or polar coordinates are used.}
+A bar chart, for example, could be coded as line marks with a length encoding for quantity and a position encoding for category (\autoref{fig:sm:barSurface} in \appref{sm:Bertin}).
+Instead, we needed higher-level categories that could apply to \emph{entire} visualization images Still, Bertin's definition of visual variables and marks inspired the identification of several of our categories: \pointabbr primarily reference a position, \barabbr a length, and \areaabbr a two-dimensional size. \jctg{This result indicates that those design elements (line or position in bars) are different from what we see (length in bars).
+Therefore, we chose not to label according to the individual design elements, but more collective visual foci such as \surfacevolumeabbr, \textabbr, and \colorabbr. }

-\subsubsection{\textbf{Visualization techniques as a typology}}
+\subsubsection{\textbf{Visualization Techniques as a Typology}}

-Attempting to abstract from Bertin's visual variables failed as well.
-We tried to identify dedicated visualization techniques in the images we saw.
-We wanted to characterize the ``output space'' (\autoref{fig:sm:barSurface} in \appref{sm:Bertin}) based on input encoding techniques.
-Different data encoding techniques, however, could result in similar visuals.
-In addition, identifying techniques sometimes requires knowledge of the data represented.
-Timeline visualizations, for instance, could only be identified when temporal data was indicated on the axis labels (\autoref{fig:sm:timeline} in \appref{sm:Bertin}).
+\jctg{Attempting to abstract from visualization techniques failed as well.
+Different techniques could result in similar visuals.} In addition, identifying techniques sometimes requires knowledge of the data represented.
+Timeline visualizations, for instance, could only be identified when temporal attribute was indicated on the axis labels (\autoref{fig:sm:timeline} in \appref{sm:Bertin}).
 These additional (often insurmountable) difficulties made the visualization techniques approach impractical. \tochange{ What we retained from this failed attempt, however, was a focus on the \et.
-We intentionally chose not to code legends, coordinates, time, labels, or embellishments and instead focused on the most visually important part of an image, the removal of which would render an image uninterpretable. }
+We intentionally chose not to code legends, coordinates, time, labels, or embellishments, and instead focused on the most visually important part of an image \jctg{that show actual data} (as opposed to simpler illustrations). }

-\subsubsection{\textbf{Classification vs.\ categorization}}
+\subsubsection{\textbf{Classification vs.\ Categorization}}